 The Catchacoma forest is a unique, unprotected area of Crown land buttressed against Kawartha Highlands Provincial Park located at the north end of Catchacoma Lake.
 Watch our Wilderness Committee video here.

-AFER has done a great deal of work here in the summer of 2019 and concluded that this area may be the largest old-growth Eastern Hemlock stand remaining in Canada.
+AFER has done a great deal of work here in the summer of 2019 and 2020, concluding that this area is the largest known old-growth Eastern Hemlock stand remaining in Canada.

 This area is not currently protected, and more studies are required to fully understand the extent of its value as a unique old-growth stand in Canada, but what we have seen so far is definitely exceptional!
-There are a large number of very old Eastern Hemlock trees, a species indicative of an old-growth forest.
-By our random forest assessments, we have located one Eastern Hemlock that is 375 years old!
-This is only one of many large Eastern Hemlocks in the Catchacoma forest and we hope to study many more of them!
+There are a large number of very old Eastern Hemlock trees greater than 140 yrs old, a late-successional species indicative of an old-growth forest.
+We have located one Eastern Hemlock that is 375 years old!
+This is only one of many large Eastern Hemlocks in the Catchacoma Forest and we hope to study many more of them!

-This stand is slated for logging starting at any time after November 18, 2019 by the Bancroft Minden Forest Company.
+This stand is slated for another round of logging, which began in 2019 by the Bancroft Minden Forest Company.
+Logging is slated to begin again in 2020 at any time after mid-October.
 AFER is currently working with partners to develop an Ancient Forest Conservation Strategy for this special old-growth forest landscape.